fatih/vim-go-tutorial/README.md

 statusline.
 This is really great to see what it's doing, as you don't have to jump to the definition and check out what the signature is.

-But calling `:GoInfo` everytime is tedious.
+But calling `:GoInfo` every time is tedious.
 We can make some improvements to call it faster.
 As always a way of making it faster is to add a shortcut:

 ```vim